GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
+> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts